fair-workflows/fairworkflows/README.md

 ### Example
-* See [test_fairworkflows.ipynb](test_fairworkflows.ipynb) for a current example of using the fairworkflows library to build a workflow using plex rdf
+* See [examples/test_fairworkflows.ipynb](examples/test_fairworkflows.ipynb) for a current example of using the fairworkflows library to build a workflow using plex rdf

 ### Notes
 The np script needs to be called to generate rsa keys in the `~/.nanopub` directory.